200 Hour Teacher Training Courses 2018/2019

 - 24 modules (24 training days, 180 contact hours)

-20 hours of coursework will be completed in the months following the training.
+20 hours of coursework will be completed during the training course.

 Certificate provided for successful Trainees